whosonfirst/go-whosonfirst-travel-image/README.md

 ## Important

 This should still be considered experimental.
+Documentation is incomplete.

 ## Tools